gridsingularity/gsy-e/wiki/docs/gsy-node.md

 - `TradeParameters`: A struct representing the trade parameters, including the selected energy, energy rate, and trade UUID.
 - `BidOfferMatch`: A struct representing a bid and offer match, including the selected energy, energy rate, and trade UUID
 - `Validator`: A trait defining the validation functions for the `trades` module.

-#### GSY Node Order Book Worker Pallet

-The Order Book Worker pallet manages the lifecycle of energy orders for the GSY DEX, communicating with its on- and off-chain services.
-It ensures the integrity of the GSY Node Order Book and serves as the entry point for all incoming orders.
-The Order Book Worker Pallet facilitates the following functions:

-- Insert orders into the order book
-- Insert orders into the order book by proxy
-- Remove orders
-- Remove orders by order reference
-- Remove orders by proxy

-By interacting with the GSY DEX API Gateway and the GSY DEX Off-Chain Storage, it routes all orders transmitted from the GSY DEX API Gateway to off-chain services that require them, such as the GSY DEX Off-Chain Storage.
-Furthermore, the incoming orders are forwarded to other pallets that require them as inputs, such as the Order Book Registry Pallet.
-In detail, the interactions of the Order Book Worker Pallet with other services comprise of:

-- GSY DEX API Gateway: The Order Book Worker Pallet receives new orders submitted through the API gateway.
-It processes and validates these orders before adding them to the off-chain order book storage.
-The pallet also communicates, using on-chain events, any update or other changes in the order status back to the users.
-- [GSY DEX Off-Chain Storage](blockchain-off-chain-storage.md){target=_blank}: The Order Book Worker Pallet works closely with the off-chain storage service to manage the order book.
-It broadcasts orders to the off-chain order book storage component.
-This interaction ensures that the order book data is always up-to-date and readily available for subsequent processing by the GSY DEX Matching Engine.

-The following are the components of the Order Book Worker Pallet:

-##### Order Book Worker Pallet Storage Items

-- `Orderbook`: A storage map that temporarily contains the orders in the order book.
-- `UserNonce`: A storage map that contains nonces for each user.

-##### Order Book Worker Pallet Events

-- `OrderRemoved`: Emitted when an order is removed from the order book storage.
-- `NewOrderInserted`: Emitted when a new order is inserted into the order book storage.

-##### Order Book Worker Pallet Errors

-- `OffchainUnsignedTxError`: An error that occurs when processing an unsigned transaction.
-- `OffchainSignedTxError`: An error that occurs when processing a signed transaction.
-- `OrderProcessingError`: An error that occurs when processing an order.
-- `NoLocalAcctForSigning`: An error that occurs when there is no local account for signing.
-- `NonceCheckOverflow`: Returned when the nonce check overflows.
-- `OrderIsNotRegistered`: Returned when an order is not registered.
-- `NotARootUser`: Returned when the user is not a root user.
-- `InvalidNonce`: Returned when the nonce is invalid.

-##### Order Book Worker Pallet Dispatchable Functions

-- `insert_orders`: Insert a vector of orders into the order book.
-- `insert_orders_by_proxy`: Insert a vector of orders into the order book on behalf of a delegator.
-- `remove_orders`: Remove a vector of orders from the order book.
-- `remove_orders_by_order_reference`: Remove an order from the order book by its order reference.
-This function requires an unsigned transaction and provides an interface for the off-chain workers.
-- `remove_orders_by_proxy`:  Remove a vector of orders from the order book on behalf of a delegator.

-##### Order Book Worker Pallet Hooks

-- `offchain_worker`: An offchain worker that processes orders in the order book for broadcasting them to the off-chain storage and removes them from the on-chain storage.

 ### GSY Node Installation